-Adapting To A Pandemic, GOP Confab Sets Tone For Trump Re-Election Campaign
+Adapting To A Pandemic, GOP Confab Sets Tone For Trump Reelection Campaign

 Recession the larger threat?

 Today, Trump can point to some bright spots.
 The stock market has rebounded to regain its previous highs.
-Partial reopening of many businesses has allowed many laid off workers to return to work.
+Partial reopening of many businesses has allowed many laid-off workers to return to work.
 But the positive jobs trend at mid-summer has since reversed itself, and a million or more people are again filing for unemployment compensation each week.

-At the scaled-down RNC this week, all talk of the economy this was spun to highlight the happier times of last winter and look forward to a snapback next winter.
+At the scaled-down RNC this week, all talk of the economy was spun to highlight the happier times of last winter and look forward to a snapback next winter.
 As he usually does, Trump took credit for the "strongest economy in history" and a record number of people with jobs.
 But both claims, while often repeated, are shaky.
 As was noted the previous week by the Democrats, there were more jobs created in the U.S. in the last three years under Obama than in the first three under Trump.
 More than a million more.

 But whatever the validity of of Trump's claims about the past, current reality for millions of the unemployed is dire.
 With the virus still far from controlled, the economic climb could get steeper as well.